1. What type of power is required to run the system?

 4. What pressure gas do I need to run the system?

-The inert gas bottle will need to have a regulator that is capable of delivering 15 PSI of inert gas to the system.
+a.
+The inert gas bottle will need to have a regulator that can deliver 15 PSI of inert gas to the system.
 The system contains an internal regulator that is set to deliver 7 PSI within the system.
 A regulator at the gas supply (bottle) is required.

 5. Where is the gas connection for the system?